survivejs/maintenance-book/manuscript/code-quality/03-typing.md

 T> See [TypeScript playground](https://www.typescriptlang.org/play/index.html) for more concrete examples.

-## The Benefits of Flow and TypeScriipt
+## The Benefits of Flow and TypeScript

 Both Flow and TypeScript compiler can detect a variety of type related problems.
 This doesn’t mean code won’t crash runtime but at least you’ll detect type related mismatches early.
 A large part of TypeScript’s value has to do with the way it has been integrated to popular editors.
 The same applies to Flow in a more limited extent.